matwilso/boxLCD/README.md

 // TODO: we have purely state-based and also mixture of state and pixel-based prediction
 // TODO: make organization better

+// TODO: create examples of bounce, dropbox, agent with varieties. w/ both pyglet and lcd rendering.

 ## boxLCD Challenge 🌐 🧩

 Associated with boxLCD is the boxLCD Challenge.